HowToGetLicensed

 Tips for Success

-- Choose your education provider carefully: Compare prices, format (online vs. in-person), and reviews.
+• Choose your education provider carefully: Compare prices, format (online vs. in-person), and reviews.
 Some providers offer exam prep materials bundled with the course, which can save you money.
-Check the No state-level licensing — registration available website for a list of approved providers.
+Check your local licensing authority — registration available website for a list of approved providers.

 Frequently Asked Questions